Hepatitis A and E. coli outbreaks continue to beset Georgia

 Public Health is focusing its prevention strategy on targeting drug users, the homeless, and men who have sex with men, saying people in these categories account for a large number of the infections.
 Health officials are offering screening and vaccination to these groups, as well as people who are incarcerated and those with HIV or chronic liver disease.

-Nationally, there have been more than 15,000 cases reported, with 140 death, state officials said.
+Nationally, there have been more than 15,000 cases reported, with 140 death, state officials said last week.

 Symptoms of hepatitis A can include nausea, vomiting, abdominal pain, loss of appetite, fever, diarrhea and headache.
 It is usually transmitted from person to person through the fecal-oral route or consumption of contaminated food or water.